Careless Driving Defence SolicitorsExpert solicitors for careless driving cases.

 - Sentencing Hearings

 - Using a Mobile Phone Whilst Driving

 Our Careless Driving Defence Solicitors have achieved excellent results at defending motorists.
 These motorists have been investigated or prosecuted for Driving without Due Care and Attention / Careless or Inconsiderate Driving.
-If you are being investigated because of careless driving, call our specialist Motoring Solicitors on 0345 222 9955 or send us a message via the Kang and Co Solicitors Contact Page.
+If you are being investigated because of careless driving, call our specialist Motoring Solicitors on 0345 222 9955 or send us a message via the live chat button in the corner of this page.

 What is the Law?

-The offence of Careless Driving / Driving without Due Care and Attention is contained in Section 3, Road Traffic Act 1988.
+The offence of Careless Driving / Driving without Due Care and Attention are contained in Section 3, Road Traffic Act 1988.